Matrix majorization in large samples: Conclusion

 Multiple majorization of quantum states is also a relevant question.
 This is simply the quantum counterpart of matrix majorization: Given $d$-tuples $(\rho_1,\ldots,\rho_d)$ and $(\sigma_1,\ldots,\sigma_d)$ of quantum states (possibly on different systems), we may ask if there is a quantum channel $\Lambda$ such that $\Lambda(\rho_k)=\sigma_k$ for $k=1,\ldots,d$.
-The one-shot conditions for this problem can be obtained, e.g.,\ from \cite{Chefles2009,Shmaya2005}, but characterizing asymptotic and catalytic versions of multiple quantum majorization remains an interesting problem.

-Although the general algebraic theory used in this work also applies directly to, e.g.,\ preordered semirings involving quantum states and other quantum objects, further applications are hindered by the fact that the family of quantum generalizations of the classical R\'{e}nyi divergences is currently intractable (see, e.g., \cite{Tomamichel2016Book}), making the characterization of sufficient majorization conditions infeasible.
-However, using preorders like the submajorization order in quantum scenarios can be fruitful, as then one is sometimes able to narrow things down to a manageable family of sufficient conditions \cite{perry2021semiring, bunth2021asymptotic}.
+The one-shot conditions for this problem can be obtained, e.g.,\ from \cite{Chefles2009,Shmaya2005}.
+The algebraic machinery consisting of the \emph{Vergleichsstellens\"atze} from \cite{Fritz2021a,Fritz2021b} is applicable also in this quantum case: We can build a quantum majorization semiring of polynomial growth in the same way as we did for matrix majorization.
+In this way, majorization of quantum statistical experiments in large samples or catalytically can be characterized by inequalities involving the monotone homomorphisms and monotone derivations (jointly forming its test spectrum) on the quantum majorization semiring.